 At the office:

-- Leads a national team of strategists, organizers, and technologists towards re:power’s bold mission of building transformative political power with and for communities of color, at all levels in our government and power structures
+- Leads a national team of strategists, organizers, and technologists towards re:power’s bold mission of building a critical mass of social justice organizations & their leaders who embody the ideology and practice of liberatory organizing.

-- Manages the organization’s people, systems, and processes towards the goal of building political power to create social change for our people
+- Manages the organization’s people, systems, and processes towards the goal of building the power we need to make material changes for our people.

 An organizer or movement that inspires me: